MikeKravchenko/AWS-k8s-Terra/README.md

   - Ensure the web service is publicly accessible.
   - Include any required networking resources (e.g., VPC, subnets, load balancers).

-### 5. Documentation

-Update this `README.md` with the following:

-- **Deployment Instructions:** Step-by-step instructions to build, deploy, and test the application.
-- **Answer the following questions:**

-  1. How would you create a CI/CD pipeline to automate code quality analysis and deployment success?
-  2. How would you perform rollbacks?

 ## Usage:

 ### Docker, build and deploy